Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 A cash advance is a short-term, high-interest loan you can borrow to quickly access money.

-Most people take out a cash advance against their credit card’s available credit limit, but there are other options available, which we’ll detail below.
+People often take a cash advance against their credit card’s available credit limit, but there are other options available.
 Borrowers frequently take out cash advances in an emergency.
-The high interest rates of cash advances may lead to more financial stress in the long run.
+However, the high interest rates of cash advances may lead to more financial stress in the long run.

 How does a cash advance work?